-I guess its self evident why i decided to name the above portrait ‘Savage’.
+I guess its self evident why i like to refer to ‘Gowrie male IV‘ as the ‘Savage’ portrait.
 It all started with an early morning safari at the Mala Mala reserve in South Africa.
 I had already been on safari for the past few days and had some pretty decent sightings of lions, leopards and other wildlife in general but i was yet to witness something breathtaking.

 An hour or so into the safari and we stumbled upon a pride of lions doing what they do best, lazing around.
 I was a bit disappointed but it was hard to leave the pride of lions so we decided to hang around there for a while.
 Imagine my excitement when my ranger spotted an antelope heading in our direction.
 An antelope, a heard of lions, were we going to witness a kill.
 Could i get to photograph the savagery.